Codecademy/docs/content/ai/concepts/chatgpt/chatgpt.md

 ### Breakthrough with Transformers

 The breakthrough that allowed BERT and ChatGPT-based models is called `Transformers`.
-This was introduced in a paper from 2019 entitled “Attention is all you need”.
+This was introduced in a paper from 2019 entitled `“Attention is all you need”`.
 It was presented as a way to build machine translation but to have much faster parallel execution.
 It also has a new concept called `Self Attention` to further make sense of long language sequences.
 It creates connections between different parts of the sequence.

 So how does it all really work?
 In the `Transformer` based model each word is transformed into a token.
-As tokens are read as part of an input sentence the model starts predicting what the output should be - just like word completion.
+As tokens are read as part of an input sentence the model starts predicting what the output should be - similar in concept to sentence completion.

-As each successive token is read, the model generates a potential output of tokens.
-The potential connections and relationships are not just in connection to words but with sentences.
-The use of `Transformers` and `Attention` create this advanced model.
-The model used by ChatGPT can accept several thousand tokens.
+Due to the use of `Transformers` in creating the model, the potential output is not just a prediction of the next word.
+Because the model is trained with deep understanding and `Attention` whole sentences and groupings of text are generated.
+The model used by ChatGPT can accept several thousand tokens as input .

 ## Challenges